rubyeffect/faceauth/README.md

 # Faceauth
 Faceauth gem is a simple plugin which allows users to sign into any rails based web application using their face.
-Primarily supporting devise authentication system (Please refer [Devise gem](https://github.com/plataformatec/devise)), this gem uses [FindFace Cloud API](https://findface.pro/en/) to run the matches & authenticate users.
-This is implemented from thought process of finding new ways of authenticating users eliminating need for users to remember so many passwords for various web applications they interact with.
+Primarily supporting devise authentication (Please refer [Devise gem](https://github.com/plataformatec/devise)), this gem uses [FindFace Cloud API](https://findface.pro/en/) to run the face matches & authenticate users.
+This is aimed at simplifying the user authentication by eliminating the need to remember the passwords for multiple websites a user might be using.

 ## Installation
 Add this line to your application's Gemfile: